 - Rental detail: You will need to cover off on gross rents, net rents and outgoings to run the property.
 Are the rents aligned to market rents and current leasing conditions?
 Do you think there are factors of growth in the rents given current market conditions or leasing predictions?
 How does the net rent compare to other properties in today’s market?

 - Outgoings: Look at the outgoings or running costs for the building or property.
-How do they compare to other properties of similar type, and also the industry averages?
+How do they compare to other properties of the similar type, and also the industry averages?
 If the outgoings are too high, it is best to fix the problem before any marketing commences.

 - Yields: The yield for the property will be determined by the ratio of net income to the potential price.
 Yields will change based on the quality and type of property, as well as location and opportunity.
 You must know about other property prices and rents to calculate yields in a meaningful way.

 - Leases: Get the lease detail and review all leases for income, expiry, and occupancy; they will have a big impact on passing income and growth.
-Some leases are more favorable for investment sales.
+Some leases are more favourable for investment sales.
 You will need to read the leases as part of preparing a property for promotion.

 - Tenant mix: Understand just what tenants you have in the property and how they are positioned for ongoing occupancy.
 Some tenants provide a real positive impact and image to a property marketing campaign.
 Any threat of vacancy should generally be removed from an investment sale before you promote.
 To help that process you can establish a ‘tenant retention plan’ to show buyers as they consider a potential purchase.